 Set the scene for a weekend of outdoor fun in the Fredericksburg, VA region by booking a cabin for your group at Wilderness Presidential Resorts.
 Sip coffee on your secluded front porch as you plan a day of outdoor fun in the Fredericksburg region.
 For an added challenge, take a spin on the resort’s new adventure course.
-(You can also find a great place to pitch a tent on this list of area campsites.)
+(You can also find a great place to pitch a tent.)

 To get your bearings, stop by River Rock Outfitter in downtown Fredericksburg.
 You’ll find plenty of men’s and women’s outdoors gear and apparel from top brands to restock your wardrobe, and you’ll also get knowledgeable guidance on all there is to do here.
 From climbing to fly-fishing to getting out on the water on a kayak or paddleboard, this place can help you get started.